Matt Barkley: Carolina Panthers

 On November 10, 2021, Barkley was signed by the Carolina Panthers off the Titans' practice squad.
 He was waived on December 28.

 Atlanta Falcons

 On December 29, 2021, Barkley was claimed off waivers by the Atlanta Falcons.
 He was waived on January 4, 2022, and re-signed to the practice squad.
-His contract expired when the team's season ended on January 9, 2022.
+Barkley’s contract expired when the team's season ended on January 9, 2022.

 Buffalo Bills (second stint)

-On March 21, 2022, the Buffalo Bills signed Barkley to a one year contract.
+On March 21, 2022, the Bills signed Barkley to a one-year contract.

 On August 26, 2022, in the Bills' last preseason game against the Carolina Panthers, Barkley served as the team's punter in addition to seeing substantial playing time at quarterback.
 Barkley punted four times in the game, including a 53-yard punt.
-He was released on August 30, 2022, and signed to the practice squad the next day.
-He signed a reserve/future contract on January 23, 2023.
+He was released on August 30, and signed to the practice squad the next day.
+Barkley signed a reserve/future contract on January 23, 2023.
+He was released on August 29.

+New York Giants

+On October 31, 2023, Barkley was signed to the New York Giants practice squad.
+He was signed to the active roster on November 8, 2023.
+Barkley was released on December 4 and re-signed to the practice squad two days later.

+Jacksonville Jaguars

+On December 26, 2023, Barkley was signed to the Jacksonville Jaguars active roster off the Giants practice squad.